Images and Video by Jan-Willem Dikkers

 John Anthony White (né Gillis; born July 9, 1975), known professionally as Jack White, is an American singer, songwriter, multi-instrumentalist and producer.
 He is best known as the lead singer and guitarist of the duo The White Stripes, but has also had success in other bands and as a solo artist.
 White has enjoyed consistent critical and popular success and is widely credited as one of the key artists in the garage rock revival of the 2000s.
 He has won twelve Grammy Awards, and all three of his solo albums have reached number one on the Billboard charts.
 Rolling Stone ranked him number 70 on its 2010 list of “The 100 Greatest Guitarists of All Time”.

 At age three, Lillie Mae was touring bluegrass festivals with her family band—living out of a motorhome, surrounded by gospel music, and bound by religious conventions.
 Now she’s beating her own path as part of a new, grittier generation of country singers.
 Her second album, Other Girls, was produced with Grammy-winner Dave Cobb in the historic RCA Studio A, and came out on Jack White’s Third Man Records.
-Lillie finds time amid her Raconteurs support tour to chat about her early musical influences, human kindness, and playing with legends.
+Amid her Raconteurs support tour, Lillie chats with us about her early musical influences, human kindness, and playing with legends.

 Where are you from?